mesosphere/dcos-docs-site/pages/docs/1.10/monitoring/debugging/cli-debugging/index.md

 ---
+layout: layout.pug
-post_title: Debugging from the DC/OS CLI
+title: Debugging from the DC/OS CLI
 feature_maturity: preview
-menu_order: 10
+menuWeight: 10
 ---

 The DC/OS CLI provides commands to debug services that are not deploying or behaving as expected.